Copyright © Giulia Skye 2021

 Sebastian shrugged.
 “We can hang out here if you prefer?”

 “No!”
-Not enough air in here.
+There wasn’t enough air in here.
 “Let’s go.”
-It would be better to tell him the truth outside anyway, so afterward she could slip in to the city crowds without a trace.
+It would be better to tell him the truth outside anyway, so could slip in to the city crowds afterward without a trace.

-But as she wondered what his reaction would be when she told him, a smattering of caution pushed its way through her foggy brain.
-If Grice published images of Sebastian Clarke and his “girlfriend”, what would the media then make of that girlfriend completely disappearing?
+A smattering of caution pushed its way through her foggy brain.
+If that journalist downstairs published images of Sebastian Clarke and his “girlfriend”, what would the media then make of that girlfriend completely disappearing?
 What would happen if someone recognized her and told the world she wasn’t called Cassie?

 And what would the backlash be on the Get Living campaign?
 Would it be discredited?
-She didn’t want the responsibility of fucking it up for all those people who took it seriously and relied on the money the events raised.
+Oh, Lord, Helen didn’t want the responsibility of messing it up for all those people who took it seriously and relied on the money the events raised.

 “Hey.”
 Sebastian waved his hand in front of her face.
 “Where did you go?”

 Helen snapped back to reality.
-“I was just wondering… I don’t suppose you have any control over what the media says about you, do you?”
+“I was just wondering… I don’t suppose you have any control over what that guy downstairs writes about you, do you?”

 “Nope.”
 Sebastian stood next to her by the window, and she caught a whiff of his woodsy scent again.
 “But hopefully he’ll write something decent.”